joshe17/quintrixHomework2/README.md

 File Structure:
 The fibonacci algorithm Swift file can be found in the root directory by itself.
 Calling Fib() with given input parameters will return desired results

-The app project is found under userPosts sub-directory.
+The app project is found under userPostsApp sub-directory.
 Run the xCode project to see results of build.